FirebaseExtended/bolt/docs/language.md

 # Functions

 Functions must be simple return expressions with zero or more parameters.
+All of the following examples are identical and can be used interchangably.

     function myFunction(arg1, arg2) {
       return arg1 == arg2.value;
     }

+    function myFunction(arg1, arg2) { arg1 == arg2.value }

+    myFunction(arg1, arg2) = arg1 == arg2.value;

 # Expressions